srivastava031/test_cases/swagger/swagger_server/README.md

-# Go API Server for unicorn-interface
+# Go API Server for swagger

 This is to provide rest interface to Unicorn.
 The rest API's can be used to execute and manage the tests.